 A cultural centre that showcases independent Glasgow film.
 It hosts films set to challenge audiences to think differently on many social and political issues.
 Glasgow Centre For Contemporary Arts is home to the work of Glasgow Refugee and Asylum Network, so many of the films shown here also tackle the pertinent issues in the lives of refugees.
 Given the heart-breaking conditions that many migrants have to face when crossing into Europe, it is a situation that requires all the light shed on it by Glasgow’s contemporary art centre.

-Going to The Grosvenor always makes for a hearty occasion.
+After a major renovation The Grosvenor Picture Theatre, Glasgow’s oldest cinema, is back and it still makes for a hearty occasion.
 Whether it’s the newest Marvel picture or a more abstract piece of cinema, there’s a hefty selection on offer here.
 There’s also a luxurious bar you can stock up at before heading into the theatre.
-Keep an eye out for special screenings, too.
-For example, there was a back-to-back screening of the famously silly Cornetto Trilogy (Shaun Of The Dead, Hot Fuzz, The World’s End) a few years back — and each ticket included a complimentary Cornetto, of course.
+Keep an eye out for special events like their Boozical Brunch and Fizz n Flick as well as special screenings, too.
+For example, the cinema previously hosted a back-to-back screening of the famously silly Cornetto Trilogy (Shaun Of The Dead, Hot Fuzz, The World’s End) a few years back — and each ticket included a complimentary Cornetto, of course.

 Glasgow Media Access Centre is a project set up to spread the work of young and independent filmmakers.
 It is a creative hub that invites people to put on and watch films in their space.
 They also host a number of workshops, panels and schools to help aspiring young filmmakers on their way.